 Food Tent: Volunteers for the Food Tent help with the serving of lobster; cooking and serving of other Maine seafood; prepping and serving sides and desserts; cashiering; cleaning tables and trash removal.
 You can be tasked with an easy job, like placing melted butter cups on platters or grabbing cold drinks for our visitors or ask for a more difficult job of cooking.
 You can be part of the team at the Lobster Cooker, steaming those fresh ‘bugs’ as the lobster community call them to steaming the mussels and clams.
 If your family is gung-ho to cook depending on your skills we have places for you.
 It may be assembling the strawberry shortcut desserts, or running the freshly steamed lobsters from the cooker to the food tent.
 It takes about 3 people to ferry the load from the cooker through the festival crowd using a yard cart to transport the tote full of fresh red cooked lobsters.
 We always need hands to help wipe down tables after usage and empty trash from the barrels to the dumpster if you are so willing.
 We can not have family members volunteer under the age of 15, exceptions are made individually by the Food Directors.
 They will determine the safety of the job with the person.

 Food Tent/Cleaning Tables Volunteers: Teams, groups, organizations, or graduating classes are encouraged to signup at least 10 people to clean tables in the food tent and empty trash recepticles for one 4 hour shift and receive a donation from a grateful Festival to their group for $200.
 We would encourage our students at area high schools to use this as a way to earn cash for their Project Graduation project, team sport fund raising or any reason the organization has for fund raising.
-These spots can be obtained by filling out the volunteer form above, selecting Food Tent Crew and listing everyone’s names and t-shirt sizes in the comment section.
-The contact person for the group should fill out the form.
+Sign up using the application labeled FOOD TENT TABLES.

 Marine Tent: Volunteers are needed in the Marine Tent to supervise the Touch Tank, a willingness to handle the marine life (starfish, sea urchins, etc.) in the tank is a plus as our visitors like to be able to see them up close!
 Families can sign up for this location for up to 5 people.
 You can talk to visitors about the creatures provided in the tank and either show them how to pick them up or just point out what they are.
 Its a great place to be inside the Marine tent, next to seawall at Buoy Park.
 What a great view!
 The age restriction for this attraction is again 15 or older, but exceptions can be made.